• About

 removing french fries from the hot oil using a slotted spoon.

 Once the fries have floated to the top and turned golden brown, remove with a frying spatula or slotted spoon.
-The cooking time varies based on several factors, but the fries should take about 5 minutes to fry.
+The cooking time varies based on several factors, but the fries should take about 5 to 7 minutes to fry.

 french fries on a paper towel lined plate to soak up excess oil.